HonestGoat/OGCWin/README.md

 1️⃣ Launch OGCWin using the desktop shortcut or PowerShell command.

 2️⃣ Choose between Wizard Mode or Utility Mode based on your needs like Wizard Mode which guides you step-by-step through setting up a new PC or fresh Windows installation.
-Or Utility Mode which gives you direct access to powerful tools for debloating, optimizing, troubleshooting and repair tools.
+Or Utility Mode which gives you direct access to powerful tools for debloating, optimising, troubleshooting and repair tools.

 3️⃣ Follow the on-screen prompts to apply tweaks, install apps, or fix system issues.